Should I Fix My House or Sell It As Is?

 When it is time to sell your home, you have two options.
-You can try to list on the Multiple Listing Service platform (MLS) and use a realtor to represent you.
+You can try to list on the Multiple Listing Service platform (MLS) and use a real estate agent to represent you.
 Your second option is to sell to a cash buyer who will purchase your home as-is, invest in repairs and then resell it for a profit.

-If you need major repairs, or if your property is dated, selling with an agent on the MLS is probably not your best option unless you’re willing to spend the time and money to fix it up.
+Selling with an agent on the MLS is not the best option for everyone.
+Especially if you don’t want to spend the time or money fixing it up.

 Trying to evaluate all the pros and cons of selling with an agent vs. selling off-market?
 Check out our Seller Guide: How to Sell a House that Needs Work.